 An (internal) tool was developed to present the items below as a form/survey/questionnaire.
 Each item can be answered as fulfilled/not-fulfilled/not-applicable, and notes can be added (eg a link to relevant documentation, dashboards, etc).
 An “overall score” can then be computed.
 Typically when performing a review, an appropriate number of tickets are raised to resolve the not-fulfilled items which have the greatest benefit/cost ratio.
 Future reviews then focus only on the still-unfulfilled items.

 One positive side of this checklist is that it is at least more graspable than an “architecture guidelines” document - developers really don’t read those.
-By going through this checklist for a few projects, and discussing where necessary why some items are present in this list, a lot of knowledge gets shared about what we (as architects) would like to see and why.
+By going through this checklist for a few projects, and discussing where necessary why some items are present in this list, a lot of knowledge was shared about what we (as architects) would like to see and why.

 Developing this list also acted as a good focus for discussions (with all developers) about what is important to us as an organisation and software development group.

 Note: The term “tribe” refers to a cross-functional software development team responsible for several software domains.
 The term “domain” means “a set of business functionality belonging to a team/tribe”; others might call this a subdomain, and in many cases it is equivalent to a bounded context.

 Topics and Items

 - Topic 3: Availability

 Topic 4: Deployability

 - Automated Deployment of non-main branches